peterwmacd/multiness/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a resubmission (1.0.2, not yet accepted) In this version I have:

-* Removed a URL trailing slash in documentation.
+* Removed a URL trailing slash in documentation

-In a previous resubmission I have:
+In a previous resubmission (1.0.1) I have:

 * Corrected URLs with https and added some trailing slashes.